 Using Bone-In Chicken

-- You can follow the same steps as listed above for making bone-in chicken biryani as well in the Instant Pot, with 2 adjustments, highlighted below.
+- You can follow the same steps as listed above for making bone-in chicken biryani as well in the Instant Pot, usually with one adjustment – increasing the saute time of chicken based on the size of the chicken pieces, to ensure the chicken is fully cooked through when the biryani is ready.

 Pressure Cooker Chicken Biryani

-- If rice is undercooked – after the first whistle, place the pressure cooker on a cast iron pan, and heat it on medium low heat for 10 mins.
+- If the rice is undercooked, after the first whistle, place the pressure cooker on a cast iron pan, and heat it on medium low heat for 10 mins.
 This will ensure the rice gets cooked without burning the bottom layer.

 Notes

-- The quantity of chicken I’ve used in this recipe is on the higher side, because we as a family prefer more chicken.
-You can use lesser quantity of chicken & adjust the marination masala, chicken cooking time & salt accordingly, and proceed with the rest of the steps as is.
+- I know that the quantity of chicken I’ve used in this recipe is on the higher side, because as a family we prefer more chicken in the biryani.
+You can use lesser quantity of chicken, just adjust the marination masala, chicken cooking time & salt accordingly, and proceed with the rest of the steps as is.

 Please note: The nutrition values are best estimates provided as a courtesy.
 The exact values can vary depending on the exact ingredients or brands used.
 If you rely on them for your specific diet and/or health issues, please consult a registered dietician or nutritionist.